joeng03/AwesomeGICBank/README.md

 ### **Open-closed Principle**

 Classes in this application are designed such that they are open for extension but closed for modification.
 For example, the `Transaction` abstract class could be extended to model different types of bank account transactions, like `PaymentTransaction` and `InterestTransaction`.
-The `BankAccount` class could be extended to model different type of bank accounts, like`FixedDepositBankAccount`, `SavingsBankAccount`, and `SalaryBankAccount`.
+The `BankAccount` class could be extended to model different type of bank bank_accounts, like`FixedDepositBankAccount`, `SavingsBankAccount`, and `SalaryBankAccount`.
 This allows for flexibility and reduces the risk of introducing bugs when extending the system's functionality.

 ### Liskov Substitution